abtagle/206-final_project/README.txt

 BEFORE YOU TRY THINGS OUT
 ::::::::::::::::::
 Cover the words in the buttons of the menu.
 Can you tell what the icons represent?
 If you can't (especially with review), please select alternatives.
 I'm thinking about just doing flashcards, but they may just look like rectangles.

+Just added the view whole word list button in review that isn't yet implemented
 ==================================================================
 ------------------------------------
 STARTUP
 ------------------------------------
-Upon executing the executable .jar file, you will be prompted to slect a word list.
-You may select any word list that is in the format agreed upon in lectures.
-I have provided one as a sample in the ideal format for my application.
+Double click the jar file and enjoy!

 ==================================================================
 ------------------------------------